Lxy85/sim4DistrDL/README.md

 4. Getting started

        Federated learning (FL) is emerging as a new paradigm to train machine learning (ML) models in a distributed environment.
-We present an application case of the decentralized federated learning on sim4DistrDL, i.e., consensus-based FA (CFA).
+We present an application case of the decentralized federated learning on sim4DistrDL.
 CFA is a fully distributed (or serverless) federated learning approach. it leverages the cooperation of devices that perform learning inside the network by iterating local training and then mutual interactions via consensus-based aggregation.

 Step 1: Construct a topology